impress-org/givewp/readme.txt

 11. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.9.1: October 28th, 2020 =
+* Fixed: Restore PayPal Standard functionality that was affected by a name change in GiveWP 2.9.0 (#5414)
+* Fixed: Restore compatibility with WordPress 4.9

 = 2.9.0: October 27th, 2020 =
 * Added: New [PayPal Donations](https://givewp.com/lps/paypal-donations) gateway allows your donors to give using Debit or Credit Cards directly on your website with no additional fees